The-8-Bit-Developers/Ninja-Quest/README.md

 7) Copy the the src folder inside the build folder to the project directory, like before with Lua and SFML.
 Rename it to box2d.

 8) Run ./buildDebug.sh, build.bat or buildDebug.bat depending on if you're on MacOS or Windows, and if you want debug or release mode.
+If on Linux, run ./buildLinux.sh, or use CMake yourself.

 ## Authors
 * Luka Warren